Taming-the-BEAST/Introduction-to-BEAST2/README.md

 - Settings of the MCMC algorithm
 - Output options

 Even though it is possible to create such files by hand from scratch, it can be complicated and is not exactly straightforward.
-BEAUti is a user-friendly program designed to aid you in producing a valid setup file for BEAST.
-If necessary that file can later be edited by hand, but it is recommended to use BEAUti for generating the files at least for the initial round of analysis.
+BEAUti is a user-friendly program designed to aid you in producing a valid configuration file for BEAST.
+If necessary, that file can later be edited by hand, but it is recommended to use BEAUti for generating the files (at least for the initial round of analysis).

 > Begin by starting **BEAUti2**.